unitedstates/congressional-record/README.md

 # Congressional Record

-This tool uses the Sunlight Foundation's [Capitol Words](https://github.com/sunlightlabs/Capitol-Words) parser to markup the Congressional record in xml.
+This tool uses the Sunlight Foundation's [Capitol Words](https://github.com/sunlightlabs/Capitol-Words) parser to markup the Congressional record in XML.

 ---